HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

-Google’s “Material Design” system was my introduction to the concept, and it really straddles these two modes: Its original intention was to unify Google’s sprawling universe of applications.
-But Material embodies a set of principles that can be adapted to any graphic identity, and it has been used as the foundation of in-house design systems for [many organizations](http://material.io/blog/material-partner-studies) from Lyft to NPR to Zappos.
+In my experience, though, customizing the design of an existing framework like Bootstrap or Material UI is a nightmare.
+Bootstrap's CSS contains _literally seventy-twelve million billion variables_.
+It's death by a thousand overrides, as you struggle to overlay your vision on top of an endless supply of someone else's decisions.

 The question of how you modify an existing set of styles brings us to an extended digression on an important topic, which is…

 ## The beauty and the terror of working with Cascading Style Sheets

-The DevResults codebase has around 17,000 lines of our own SCSS, plus something like 6,000 lines from Bootstrap.
+The DevResults codebase has around 17,000 lines of our own CSS, plus something like 6,000 lines from Bootstrap.

 I’m sure I’m not the only one on my team who has experienced a familiar sinking feeling whenever it